Niolon/XHARPy/docs/source/installation.rst

    conda develop /path/to/xharpy

-This will create a .pth file in the site-packages of your conda environment.
+This will create a .pth file in the site-packages of your conda environment, which acts as the necessary link for conda/python.

 Currently XHARPy has no working possibility for calculating difference electron densities on its own.
 For this purpose we need the cctbx library.